Great Mackerel Beach: Facilities

 The Northern Beaches Council says "there are no public facilities at Mackerel Beach".
 Electricity and telephone (and hence Internet) connection are available, but there is no water supply and no sewerage - houses have water tanks to collect rainwater for all purposes, and septic tanks.
 Residents' rubbish is collected twice weekly from containers at the wharf.

 Transport

 Great Mackerel Beach has no road access and no roads or vehicles; access is by the Palm Beach Ferry, water taxi, or private boat.
-Access to Sydney is normally by a short boat (private or ferry) trip to Palm Beach, then a 43km journey by car or bus.
+Access to Sydney is normally by a short boat trip to Palm Beach, then a 43km journey by car or bus.
 Cars may be left parked near the ferry terminal at Palm Beach.

 Public facilities

-There are no public facilities for use by visitors or residents at Great Mackerel Beach, no shops, toilets, barbecue or picnic facilities, or availability of drinking water.
+There are no public facilities for use by visitors or residents at Great Mackerel Beach, no shops, public toilets, barbecue or picnic facilities, or availability of drinking water.
 There is a public telephone booth near the wharf.
 Residents' rubbish is collected twice weekly, but there is no public facility.
 Palm Beach, a short boat ride away, has a few shops, and there are more comprehensive shops further away in the surrounding area.